E-mail Form

 • Disease that causes areas deep in the brain, just above the spinal cord, to shrink (olivopontocerebellar atrophy)

-• Disease of the nerve cells in the brain and spinal cord that control voluntary muscle movement (amyotrophic lateral sclerosis)
+• Disease of the nerve cells in the brain and spinal cord that control voluntary muscle movement (for example, amyotrophic lateral sclerosis)

-• Whipple disease (a condition that also causes malabsorption disorder of the small intestine as well as other symptoms)
+• Condition that also causes malabsorption disorder of the small intestine as well as other symptoms (Whipple disease)

 Symptoms